gauravkukade/fin-blog/_posts/2024-01-25-asset-classes.md

 Relatively lower risk and steadier returns than stocks, but not as high growth potential.

-Governments are considered as the most secured bonds since there is a very low probability that a government will default.
+Government Bonds are considered the most secured bonds since there is a very low probability that a government will default.

 Corporate bonds are considered to be a little risky as compared to government bonds.
 Corporations can go bankrupt and may default.